 VxCloud Azure Networking connectivity is provided as part of the South African Cloud hosted networking solution.
 We designed our Azure Cloud networking solutions to work in conjunction with our SD-WAN solution, thus providing integration into our hosted Cloud Gateways.
 VxCloud will provide expertise to create Azure networking isolation, internet connectivity, Azure resource connectivity, Azure VNet design, on premises SD-WAN gateway connectivity and traffic filtering and routing.
 VxCloud is focused on providing Cloud Networking services that is both multi-tenant aware and cost effective.

 With Exchange Online, SharePoint Online, and Lync Online, users get all the benefits of accessing their email, calendar, company resources, and communication tools without the need of an extensive infrastructure or a big IT department.
-Once subscribed, an internet connection is all that is required to gain access to the above mentioned services from all over the world.
-Our cloud networking solutions provide route intelligence and bandwidth optimization to support O365 connectivity for central and remote branch office support.
+Once subscribed, an internet connection is all that is required to gain access to the above-mentioned services from all over the world.
+Our cloud networking solutions provide route intelligence and bandwidth optimisation to support Office 365 connectivity for central and remote branch office support.
 Our O365 Cloud Network design is based on local internet peering in order to achieve faster O365 international connectivity.
 This enables clients to utilise normal broadband services to achieve the required O365 Quality of Experience.

 Azure Cloud Networking

 Medium and Large Enterprise Azure Cloud Networking Services

 VxCloud SD-WAN and Azure Vnet integration is already setup and tested for clients.
 Azure VPN Gateway services are used to provide secure networking integration.
 Connectivity is provided as part of the VxCloud SD-WAN interconnected service.
 We provide access to South African peering points resulting in improved Azure WAN Access and integration.